-If T is the right matrix, the system is inconsistent: it includes the equation 0=2, from the last row.
+If T is the right matrix, the system is inconsistent: it includes the false equation 0 = 2 in the last row.

-In general, a linear system is inconsistent if and only if its augmented matrix can be transformed by row operations to a matrix with a row of the form where $q \neq 0$.
+In general, a linear system is inconsistent if and only if its augmented matrix can be transformed by row operations to a matrix with a row of the form $\begin{bmatrix} 0 & 0 & \dots & 0 & q \end{bmatrix}$ where $q \neq 0$.
 We'll prove this next time, after introducing the course's most important algorithm, row reduction to echelon form.